Dogswell Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4.5.

 Dogswell Grain Free Canned Dog Food Review

-Judging by its ingredients alone, Dogswell Grain Free Dog Food looks like an above-average canned product.
+Based on its ingredients alone, Dogswell Grain Free canned dog food looks like an above-average wet product.

 As a group, the brand features an average protein content of 45% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 21% for the overall product line.